11 Best Anti-Spam Plugins for WordPress to Keep Your Site Clean

 Well, let’s see.
 First off, if you don’t moderate comments (i.e., if you directly publish all comments without approval), tons of irrelevant content (spam) will fill your posts and pages.
 This will ultimately reduce your SEO score, thanks to automated spam bots.

-If you decide to manually moderate each comment, checking them for spam and authenticity, you’re going to need a lot of time.
+You will need a lot of time if you decide to manually moderate each comment, checking them for spam and authenticity.
 This technique has another disadvantage.
-Spam comments will keep filling your WordPress database apart from requiring significant human effort.
+Spam comments will keep filling your WordPress database without requiring significant human effort.
 Spam comments weigh down your database and make it slow.

 We’ll begin with the simplest of WordPress spam protection plugins.